 Being mobile as a traveler these days mostly demands you carry a little juice to keep your devices functioning – camera, smartphone, tablet, you name it.
-The new 2016 Lander Cascade Powerbank charger line is sleek, durable and reliable for a traveler’s needs.
+The Lander Cascade Powerbank charger line is sleek, durable and reliable for a traveler’s needs.

 I tried the smallest in the three-charger Cascade Powerbank line, the 2600 mAh ($34.99), intended for one-charge use.
 (The 5200, $49.99, is pegged for two full charges, while the largest 7800, $69.99, is labeled as a three-charge battery.)